Reconstruction of moir\'{e} lattices in twisted transition metal dichalcogenide bilayers: I: Simulation details

-\section{I : Simulation details}
+\section{I: Simulation details}

-\textbf{Classical calculations:} The standard relaxation (SR) is performed with the target pressure of P = 0 bar.
+\textbf{Classical force-field based calculations:} \\ \textit{\textbf{(A) Details of structural relaxation}:} The standard relaxation (SR) is performed with the target pressure of P = 0 bar.
 For the simulated annealing (SA), the simulation box dimensions were kept the same as in SR. We use Nos\'{e}-Hoover thermostat while performing simulations with canonical ensemble.
 It should be noted that annealing at higher temperatures ($>1$ K) produces results similar to the ones discussed in the main text.
 In total, we have simulated $\sim 70$ twist angles ($\sim 40$ of them near $60^{\circ}$ and $\sim 30$ of them near $0^{\circ}$ ), with systems containing $10^5-10^7$ atoms, within the twist angle range, $0.2^{\circ} \leq \theta \leq 59.8^{\circ}$.
-The radial distribution function at the moir\'{e} scale, $g_{\mathrm{m}}(r)$ is computed with $9\times9\times1$ moir\'{e} supercell and averaged over 30 configurations.
-After creating a $3\times3\times1$ supercell, we replicate the structure to further create $9\times9\times1$ supercell and perform molecular dynamics.
-Identifying the moir\'{e} lattice points (MLPs) corresponding to $\mathrm{AA/ A^\prime B}$ from the interlayer separation (ILS) landscape, we calculate the $g_{\mathrm{m}}(r)$ defined as, $\frac{\langle N(r+ \delta r) \rangle}{A(\delta r)}$ with $\langle N(r+ \delta r) \rangle$ representing the average number of MLPs within a ring of radius $r$, width $\delta r$ and the area $A(\delta r)$.
+For total energy comparisons as in Fig.3 of main text we use energy tolerance of $10^{-11}$ to perform the relaxation.

+\textit{\textbf{(B) Details of phonon calculations}:} While computing the phonon frequencies we have used force tolerance of $10^{-6}$ eV/\AA\ for the results presented in the main text.
+The relaxed structures are obtained by SR method.